 FEMA encourages the mitigation of wildfire and related hazards such as flood or erosion.
 However, HMGP is available for the risk reduction of any hazard.
 Funding will be made available to the declared county or counties.
-The project may be outside of this area as long as the risk reduction benefits the declared county or counties (e.g., watershed mitigation).
+The mitigation project may be outside of this area as long as the risk reduction benefits the declared county or counties (e.g., watershed mitigation).
 If funding cannot be used in these areas, then it may be available statewide.
-Applicants must detail their respective process, including deadlines, in their HMGP Administrative Plan.
+Applicants must detail their respective implementation and management processes, including deadlines, in their HMGP Administrative Plan.
 Assistance will also be available for federally-recognized tribal governments with burned land from declared wildfires.

 To see a map of the Fire Management Assistance Designated Areas, click the map above.

 The funding amount available will be provided by FEMA and reflects a national aggregate calculation based on an average of historical Fire Management Assistance designations from the last 10 years.
 This amount will be recalculated at the beginning of each fiscal year.

-The total HMGP Post Fire funding available for each Fire Management Assistance declaration is currently $454,432 for applicants with standard state or tribal hazard mitigation plans, and $605,909 for applicants with enhanced state or tribal hazard mitigation plans.
+The total HMGP Post Fire funding available for each Fire Management Assistance declaration is currently $454,432 for applicants with standard hazard mitigation plans, and $605,909 for applicants with enhanced hazard mitigation plans.

-Funding from multiple events shall be aggregated into the first declaration, unless the applicant notifies FEMA they will not be aggregating.
+Funding from multiple events shall be aggregated into one grant under the first declaration, unless the applicant notifies FEMA they will not be aggregating.
 Aggregation supports larger projects, streamlined grants management, and expedited closeout.

-This example shows the aggregation of three Fire Management Assistance declarations with standard or enhanced applicant hazard mitigation plans resulting in one grant for $1.2 million or $1.7 million, respectively.
+This example illustrates how the aggregation of three FMAG declarations for applicants with standard or enhanced hazard mitigation plans results in one HMGP Post Fire grant for $1.3 million or $1.8 million, respectively.

 HMGP Post Fire follows current guidance with the following exceptions:

 - A FMAG declaration rather than a Presidential major disaster declaration activates HMGP assistance.

 - Assistance is first available for counties that receive FMAG declarations.
 If the county cannot use the funding it may be available statewide.
-Applicants must detail their respective process, with deadlines, in their HMGP Administrative Plan.
+Applicants must detail their respective implementation and management processes, with deadlines, in their HMGP Administrative Plan.

 - HMGP funding amounts are based on a national aggregate for each FMAG declaration, and HMGP assistance shall be aggregated under the first declaration.